Subhash Nagar metro station (Delhi)

-The Subhash Nagar metro station is located on the Blue Line of the Delhi Metro.
+Subhash Nagar is a metro station located on the Blue Line of the Delhi Metro.

+Location

-Subhash Nagar is a place between Rajouri Garden, Tagore Garden on one side Ashok Nagar on other side in west part in New Delhi.
-Subhash Nagar is a part of Hari Nagar assembly constituency and West Delhi parliamentary constituency.
-It is authorised and being developed by the Delhi Government.
+Subhash Nagar is a place in New Delhi, surrounded by Mayapuri, Rajouri Garden and Tagore Garden on the east, Ashok Nagar, Tilak Nagar and Janakpuri on the west, and Hari Nagar on the south.
+Other containing and neighbouring localities including Maya Enclave, Hari Enclave, Vikrant Enclave, Beriwala Bagh, Ajay Enclave, Meenakshi Garden, Manak Vihar, and Khayala.

+Subhash Nagar is a part of Hari Nagar Assembly constituency and West Delhi Lok Sabha constituency.

 History and culture

 Subhash Nagar is originally a refugee colony with people who migrated from West Punjab, Sindh and Northwest Frontier Province.
 It has also seen recent migration from Uttarakhand, Rajasthan, West Bengal, East Punjab and South India.
 The PIN code of Subhash Nagar is 110027.